Org policy reference (dvalin.policy.json)

 | Repo | <workspace>/dvalin.policy.json | Team (committed) |

-Both layers are read and merged by narrowing (intersection) — a repo policy can only ever make the machine policy stricter, never wider.
+All present layers are read and merged by narrowing (intersection) — repo and runtime policies can only make the effective machine policy stricter, never wider.
+The runtime layer is intended for ephemeral constraints such as a benchmark's source-only rule; it is not discovered unless the environment variable is set.
 Order of discovery does not matter for safety.

 |---|---|